ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

   --wait-for-files \
   --latency-wait 60

-Where <path/to/your/slurm/profile> should be a directory containing a config.yaml, that could for example look like this:
+Where <path/to/your/slurm/profile> should be a directory containing a config.yaml, which could for example, look like this:

 .. code-block:: python